It’s Championship week!

 Kansas City Chiefs at Pittsburgh Steelers (Wednesday | 1p ET)

 The Chiefs are in command of the #1 seed in the AFC.
 Kansas City can lock down a first-round bye with a win.
 The Steelers are small home underdogs (+3).
-With a third straight loss, they’d cede the lead to the AFC North to the Ravens.
+With a third straight loss, they’d cede the lead of the AFC North to the Ravens.

 Start ‘Em